History of videotelephony: Video compression

 Advances in video compression allowed digital video streams to be transmitted over the Internet, which was previously difficult due to the impractically high bandwidth requirements of uncompressed video.
-To achieve Video Graphics Array (VGA) quality video (480p resolution and 256 colours) with raw uncompressed video, it would require a bandwidth of over 92 Mbps.
+To achieve Video Graphics Array (VGA) quality video (480p resolution and 256 colors) with raw uncompressed video, it would require a bandwidth of over 92 Mbps.
 A common compression technique used to significantly reduce bandwidth requirements in videotelephony and videoconferencing is the discrete cosine transform (DCT), developed by Nasir Ahmed, T. Natarajan and K. R. Rao in 1973.
 The DCT algorithm was the basis for the first practical video coding standard that was useful for online videoconferencing, H.261, standardised by the ITU-T in 1988, and subsequent H.26x video coding standards.

-AT&T Post-Picturephone
+AT&T post-Picturephone

 Many parallel efforts to bring videotelephony to the desktop continued at AT&T Bell Laboratories after Picturephone.
 Ultimately, AT&T introduced five product lines in the early 1990s: VideoPhone 2500, Vistium, the AVP processor, a Multipoint Control Unit, and the WorldWorx service.
 AT&T partnered with Compression Labs International (CLI) to develop the technology for the VideoPhone 2500 which was a low-bit-rate device designed to run over ordinary POTS phone lines.
-Vistium was AT&T’s desktop videoconferencing system designed to work over ISDN or Switched 56.
+Vistium was AT&T's desktop videoconferencing system designed to work over ISDN or Switched 56.
 AT&T discontinued Vistium in late 1995.
 Multipoint control units provided the capability to link three or more desktop videoconferencing users.

-The WorldWorx service, announced in mid-1994, was AT&T’s video network service offering.
-By July, 1995, WorldWorx announced the world’s first service to make real-time voice, video and data communications possible for multiple participants on one call.
+The WorldWorx service, announced in mid-1994, was AT&T's video network service offering.
+By July, 1995, WorldWorx announced the world's first service to make real-time voice, video and data communications possible for multiple participants on one call.
 The business unit was led by Ernest G. DeNigris, a former member of the AT&T Picturephone team.